eProsima/Shapes-Demo-Docs/docs/time_based_filter.rst

 The time based filter can be used to specify the minimum amount of time (in milliseconds) that the Subscriber wants between updates.

+In this test, we are going to create two Publishers and two Subscribers, one with time based checked with 2000ms.

 First, you have to launch two instances and create a Publisher in each of them:

 1 - Create a red square publisher: